Theming

 Palette

-The default palettes are:
+The curated palettes are:

 Learn more about customizing the palette on the Palette page.